pghalliday/socket.io-serialport/README.md

 npm install --save socket.io-serialport
 ```

-Then to connect to a serial port and open it
+Then to connect to a serial port and open it (note that the `options` field is passed directly to the `serialport` instance, however the `autoOpen` option will always be forced to false)

 ```javascript
 const Server = require('socket.io');